murad-sinatra/crown-valet/docs/mvp/pilot-checklist.md

 ## Pre-Pilot Technical Checklist

 - Production or pilot environment is deployed.
+- App runtime is deployed from a container image.
+- Local development and test workflow runs through Docker Compose.
 - Database migrations are applied.
 - Seed venue exists.
 - Staff users are created.